aaron-grau/curic/html-css/projects/aa_times/README.md

 ## Stylesheets File Structure

 Begin by familiarizing yourself with the stylesheets file structure, which will house all of our CSS code for this project.
+Notice how we separate the files by utility and specificity.
+The `base` directory holds styles that should apply to the app globally and be accessible to component styles, while `components` holds styles for specific components.
+This helps us maintain our sanity as more styles are added over the app's lifespan.

 ```
 /app/assets/stylesheets